-Piano Tuner Bern – Professional Piano Tuning in 3 regions: Bern, Fribourg & Biel
+Piano Tuner Bern – Professional Piano Tuning in Bern, Fribourg & Biel

 Services – Piano Tuner Bern

-As an experienced piano tuner in Bern, I offer:
+As an experienced piano tuner Bern, I offer:

 • Piano tuning (uprights)